dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 Map Coloring
 ============

-This example solves a map-coloring problem to demonstrate using Ocean tools to solve a problem on a D-Wave system.
-It demonstrates using the D-Wave system to solve a more complex constraint satisfaction problem (CSP) than that solved in the example of :ref:`scheduling`.
+This example solves a map-coloring problem.
+It demonstrates using a D-Wave quantum computer to solve a more complex constraint satisfaction problem (CSP) than that solved in the :ref:`scheduling` example.

 Constraint satisfaction problems require that all a problem's variables be assigned values, out of a finite domain, that result in the satisfying of all constraints.
-The map-coloring CSP, for example, is to assign a color to each region of a map such that any two regions sharing a border have different colors.
+The map-coloring CSP requires that you assign a color to each region of a map such that any two regions sharing a border have different colors.

 .. figure:: ../_images/Problem_MapColoring.png
    :name: Problem_MapColoring